-Some time in 2007, i was studying the passage about Jacob’s tithing vow.
-All of a sudden i had one of the most amazing “Ah” moments.
-It was like the movie, “Sixth Sense” when everything that didn’t make sense this whole time all rushed to my head at once and came together.
+Sometime in 2007, I was studying the passage about Jacob’s tithing vow.
+All of a sudden I had an “Ah” moments.
+It was like the movie, “Sixth Sense” when everything that didn’t make sense all rushed to my head at once and came together.
 I always wondered, when did Jacob tithe, could he have tithed, how, and who could he have tithed to?
-Jacob made a vow to God in Genesis 28, “of all that you give me, i will surely give a tenth back to you“.
+Jacob made a vow to God in Genesis 28, “of all that you give me, I will surely give a tenth back to you“.
 Here’s the thing, Jacob never gave the tithe, nor was he capable of giving a tithe.
 Although Jacob was not capable of tithing in his life eventually he was able to do so through his children.

 The Meaning of Jacob’s Vow